phawitpp/SuperLandmine/README.md

 Add more power to landmine

+* Enemy can trigger the landmine !!!
 * Landmine is spawn more oftenly !!
 * Landmine idle sound is disabled !!
 * Landmine damage and kill range is increase !!
+* Landmine has a chance to spawn outside !!

-* Enemy can trigger the landmine !!!
+You can config the number of landmine to be spawned in config/Superlandmine.cfg

 ## Installation
 ** Require BepInEx installed first